gitrajat/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/modal/v1/modal/README.md

 Modal component written in HTL that renders a configurable modal view for the content.

 ## Features
-*Content Fragment in Modal View
+* Displays Content Fragment & Experience Fragment in Modal View.
-*Experience Fragment in Modal View
+* Supports Modal View on page load & on click of any link.

 ### Use Object
 The Modal component uses the `com.adobe.cq.wcm.core.components.models.Modal` Sling model as its Use-object.